openpreserve/nanite/nanite-tika/README.md

 Ideas
 -----

+* IMPORTANT I think that, as used now, the FormatProfiler examines all embedded bitstreams and indeed text but only reports the top-level/outer MIME type.
+* For this to work reliably, we will need to modify PackageExtractor so that the parent-child relationship is maintained.
+Otherwise, the identity of files gets confused when there are ZIPs in ZIPs etc.
 * PreservationParser returns NULL sometimes.
 Should really be octet-stream?
 DONE I believe.
 * Return x-empty for zero-length items.
 DONE
 * Need to create MimeTypes consistently, so values are "enquoted" consisently.
 DONE.